jonathanhogg/flitter/docs/canvas3d.md

 `!sphere`
 : This is a unit-radius sphere (strictly speaking, the surface is made up of triangular faces with vertices on this sphere).
-The sphere is constructed from eight subdivided octants with overlapping seams.
+The sphere is constructed from eight subdivided octants with overlapping seams at the planes formed by the model $x$, $y$ and $z$ axes.

 `!cylinder`
-: This is a unit-radius and unit-height cylinder with its axis of rotational symmetry in the $z$ direction.
+: This is a unit-radius and unit-height cylinder with its axis of rotational symmetry along the $z$ axis.

 `!cone`
-: This is a unit-radius and unit-height cone with its axis of rotational symmetry in the $z$ direction.
+: This is a unit-radius and unit-height cone with its point in the $+z$ axis direction.

 The model nodes `!sphere`, `!cylinder` and `!cone` all support an additional
 attribute:

 `segments=` *N*
 : This specifies the number of segments the model should be generated with.
-For a cylinder this will be the number of rectangular faces making up the sides and the number of triangles making up the top and bottom.
-Cones are similar except that the sides are also made up of triangles.
-For spheres, the value gives the number of edges at the equator.
-The default in all primitives is `64`.
+This is the number edges around the top and bottom sides of a cylinder, the bottom side of a cone or around the equator of a sphere.
+The default is `64`, which is appropriate for most uses but may need to be increased for models being viewed at very close distances.
 The minimum number of segments for a `!cylinder` or `!cone` is `2` (resulting in a flat double-sided rectangle or triangle respectively) and the minimum for a `!sphere` is `4` (resulting in an octahedron).
 As a `!sphere` is made up of octants, `segments` is constrained to be a multiple of 4 and will be rounded *up* to the nearest multiple.

 :::{warning}
 The number of model vertices and faces scales linearly, or quadratically in the